GrantExec, a Euna Solutions® company

 Grants to States to Support Oral Health Workforce Activities (SOHW)

-This funding opportunity provides financial support to state governments and designated organizations to develop innovative programs that strengthen the oral health workforce and improve access to dental care in underserved communities across the United States.
+This funding opportunity provides financial support to state governments and designated entities to develop innovative programs that improve access to oral health services in underserved areas, particularly where there are shortages of dental professionals.

 Active